morousg/cvGPUSpeedup/README.md

 ## Tested hw/sw
 *  Cuda SDK 11.8
 *  OS Windows 11 22H2 with driver 516.94
-*  Ubuntu 22.04 (under WSL2 enviroment)
+*  Ubuntu 22.04 (both native and under WSL2 enviroment)
 *  Compute capabilities 7.5 (Turing), 8.6 (Ampere), 8.9 (ADA Lovelace)

-## Not supported or tested
-* Any architecture  without tensor cores (compute capability <7.5, including Pascal, Maxwell and Kepler)
-* Newer architectures like hopper (9.0 H100) and future gpus might work, as long as the cuda SDK provides support them.
-See also [NVIDIA Developer website](https://developer.nvidia.com/cuda-gpus) to see if your gpu is supported.
+*  All systems with x86_64 cpu architecture

 ## Using the library
-In order to use it, you need to compile your code, along with cvGPUSpeedup library headers, with nvcc (provided by the coda toolkit) and at least C++17 support.
+In order to use it, you need to compile your code, along with cvGPUSpeedup library headers, with nvcc (provided by the CUDA toolkit) and at least C++17 support (this is already set by the cake project).

 You can use the cmake install target to copy the headers to any desired path.
 You can also use the cmake exported target.